What Is FICA Tax? Understanding Payroll Tax Requirements

 While both federal income tax and FICA taxes are employment taxes that employers must withhold from an employee’s paychecks, there are some fundamental differences between the two components of U.S. federal payroll taxes

 Unlike FICA taxes which only apply to earned income, including salaries, wages and bonuses, federal income tax applies to all your income, irrespective of how you earned it.
-This means the income tax is not only applied not just to your employment income but also dividends, interests, capital gains, annuities and pensions.
+This means the income tax is applied not just to your employment income but also dividends, interests, short-term capital gains, annuities and pensions.

 The federal income tax is a progressive tax that is affected by your tax filing status.
 This means that the higher your income, the higher is the tax rate.
 The individual tax rates can range from ten to thirty-seven percent.